If you ask a random person who isn’t into audio equipment what they think of a particular speaker, the most likely response is, “It’s just a speaker.”

 This is also a passive speaker, meaning it does not have an internal amplifier and must be driven by an external amplifier or a stereo receiver.

-The passive crossover inside the speaker is the key benefit; it allows the speaker to run at optimal efficiency, and the sound quality improves dramatically as the signal is separated into high and low frequencies.
+The passive crossover inside the speaker is the key benefit; it allows the speaker to run at optimal efficiency, and the sound quality improves dramatically as the signal is separated into high frequency sounds and low frequency sounds.

 A 2-way speaker also consumes less power.